Indexing Highly Repetitive String Collections: Compressors and Measures of Repetitiveness

 \subsection{Relations}

 Figure~\ref{fig:measures} summarizes what is known about the repetitiveness measures we have covered.
-Those in gray are reachable, and those in dark gray support efficient access and indexing, as we show in the next sections.
+Those in gray are reachable, and those in dark gray support efficient access and indexing\footnote{Efficient access usually means in $O(\log n)$ time per symbol, though this is stretched up to $O(\log^5 n)$ time for $z_{end}$ and $z_e$.}, as we show in the next sections.
 An intriguing case is $r$, which allows for efficient indexing but not access, as far as we know.

 Note that we do not know if $\gamma$ should be grayed or not, whereas we do know that $\delta$ must not be grayed.
-The smallest grayed measure is $b$, which is, by definition, the best space we can obtain via copying substrings from elsewhere in the string.
-We have shown that every bidirectional macro scheme can be converted into an attractor of at most the same size, and thus $\gamma \le b$.
-The converse is not direct: if we take the positions of an attractor $\Gamma$ as the explicit symbols of a bidirectional macro scheme, and declare that the gaps are the nonexplicit phrases, the result may not be a valid macro scheme, because it might be impossible to define a target-to-source function $f$ without cycles.
+The smallest grayed measure is $\nu$, which is, by definition, the best space we can obtain via copying substrings and iterating morphisms.